Massachusetts Gov. Charlie Baker to be next NCAA president

 Massachusetts Gov. Charlie Baker will be the next president of the NCAA, the association announced Thursday, replacing Mark Emmert as the head of the largest college sports governing body in the country.

 Baker, a Republican, has been governor of Massachusetts since 2015.
 He announced earlier this year he would not seek re-election.
-He will start the job in March 2023.
+His term ends in January and he will start is new job in March.

 “The NCAA is confronting complex and significant challenges, but I am excited to get to work as the awesome opportunity college athletics provides to so many students is more than worth the challenge,” Baker said.
 “And for the fans that faithfully fill stadiums, stands and gyms from coast to coast, I am eager to ensure the competitions we all love to follow are there for generations to come.”